teemtee/tmt/docs/guide.rst

     framework: beakerlib
     require: [tmt]

-Instead of repating this information again and again for each test we place a ``main.fmf`` file at the top of the ``tests`` tree:
+Instead of repeating this information again and again for each test we place a ``main.fmf`` file at the top of the ``tests`` tree:

 .. code-block::